ryan-h/console-app-mono-boilerplate/README.md

 To set the *runtime* to windows, first you will need to set the environment variable:

 `$env:runtime="win-x64"`

+*Note: a framework-dependent deployment will be published if a runtime is not specified.*

 Next run the build script at the root: